-It introduces an operator named "movetower" with four (integer valued) parameters, moving a tower of length "m" from "A" via "B" to "C".
-In terms if this operator the final program collapses into a single statement as given in the last line, viz. "movetower (N, 1, 2, 3)".
-All that is given in front of it (lines 2 to 8) describes this operator in terms of a little program, little, because the operator is allowed to invoke itself.
-The definition of the operator -the so-called "procedure body"- follows completely our original analysis of the game (page EWD287 - 67).
+It introduces an operator named "movetower" with four (integer valued) parameters, moving a tower of length m from A via B to C. In terms of this operator the final program collapses into a single statement as given in the last line, viz. "movetower (N, 1, 2, 3)".
+All that is given in front of it (lines 2 to 8) describes this operator in terms of a little program, little because the operator is allowed to invoke itself.
+The definition of the operator (the so-called "procedure body") follows our original analysis of the game exactly.
 Recursive procedures -i.e. procedures that are allowed to invoke themselves- are such a powerful tool in programming that we shall give some more examples of them.

 Remark.
 Some of the more old-fashioned programming languages do not cater for recursion.
-Programming courses based on such programming languages often contain many exercises which are only difficult because the recursive solution is denied to the student.
+Programming courses based on such programming languages often contain many examples that are only difficult because the recursive solution is denied to the student.